Business routes of Interstate 80: Evanston

-Interstate 80 Business (I-80 Bus.) is a business loop of I-80 that runs 3.15 mi through Evanston in western Uinta County.
-The business route is coexistent with US 189 Bus for its entire length.
-I-80 Bus begins at I-80 exit 3; the ramp from westbound I-80 to the business route lies east of the other three ramps of the diamond interchange.
+Interstate 80 Business Loop (I-80 BL) is a business loop of I-80 that runs 3.15 mi through Evanston in western Uinta County.
+The business route is coexistent with U.S. Route 189 Business (US 189 Bus.) for its entire length.
+I-80 BL begins at I-80 exit 3; the ramp from westbound I-80 to the business route lies east of the other three ramps of the diamond interchange.
 The business routes heads east along Harrison Drive, which veers northeast onto 11th Street at the western edge of the city street grid.
-In the downtown area, I-80 Bus turns southeast onto Front Street.
+In the downtown area, I-80 BL turns southeast onto Front Street.
 At the intersection of Front Street and 6th Street, which is the northern terminus of Wyoming Highway 150 (WYO 150) and the southern terminus of WYO 89, the business route turns north and crosses the Union Pacific Railroad's Evanston Subdivision rail line.
-I-80 Bus crosses the Bear River, then turns east onto Bear River Drive (Lincoln Highway) while WYO 89 continues north.
-The business route follows Bear River Drive east until it rejoins I-80 at exit 6.
+I-80 BL crosses the Bear River, then turns east onto Bear River Drive (Lincoln Highway) while WYO 89 continues north.
+The business route follows Bear River Drive east, then meets I-80 again at exit 6, before terminating at the Bear River State Park rest area south of the Interstate.